richryan/richryan.github.io/_posts/2017-07-26-balancing-materials.md

 \end{aligned}
 $$

 Professor Stolyarov would call this “bananas into the sea.”
-The adjustment costs are subtracted from output.
+The adjustment costs are simply subtracted from output.

 If the adjustment costs are parameterized as in section 11.1 of the ECON